Highlights and publications

 The library team sets ambitious annual goals for 2022

-A new service for creating accessible documents
+New service for creating accessible PDF documents

 The new library web service Asura, opens an external URL in a new window allows students and TU Wien employees to check their PDFs for accessibility standards and full-text extractability, optimise them, and, if necessary, merge them from several parts without loss.
 The tool is helpful before submitting a thesis or publishing a paper and makes subsequent corrections unnecessary.
 The text extraction supports a possible plagiarism check.
 The library team will soon provide information on avoiding the most common problem sources and continuously improve the software in cooperation with the manufacturer.

 EOSC process is gaining momentum

 TU Wien Bibliothek coordinated the setup of the Austrian EOSC Mandated Organisation, organising the first project milestone, the first General Assembly on 13 October 2021 at the Federal Ministry of Education, Science and Research.
 During the next two years, TU Wien Bibliothek will chair the General Assembly and coordinate monitoring of the Austrian initiative.
 TU Wien Bibliothek also acts as co-chair of the Key Performance Indicators working group together with the Natural History Museum, and participates in the working groups “Austria Country Profile” and “Researcher Engagement”.
 Beate Guba and Paolo Budroni act as EOSC Reference Points at TU Wien.
 Paolo Budroni is also responsible for the setup of the EOSC Support Office Austria, headquartered at TU Wien, and delegate of the Austrian Initiative at the EOSC Association in Brussels.
 On an international level, TU Wien Bibliothek participates in two taskforces of the EOSC Association: the “PID Policy and Implementation Task Force” and the “FAIR Metrics and Data Quality Task Force”.